Nicola D'Ascenzo: Awards and honors

 D'Ascenzo was awarded a medal at the 1893 World's Columbian Exposition in Chicago; the 1898 Gold Medal from the T-Square Club of Philadelphia; second prize for craftwork at the 1916 Americanization Through Art Exhibition in Philadelphia (Samuel Yellin was awarded first prize); and the 1925 Gold Medal from the Architectural League of New York.

 He exhibited at the Pennsylvania Academy of the Fine Arts: 1892–1904, 1916 & 1936.
 He served as President of the Stained Glass Association of America, 1929–1930.
 He was a member of the Philadelphia Board of Education (1934–1948), and organized art exhibitions that toured the city's public schools.

-The University of Pennsylvania hosted a 1938 exhibition of D'Ascenzo's paintings, drawings and stained glass.
+The University of Pennsylvania hosted a 1938 retrospective exhibition of D'Ascenzo's paintings, drawings and stained glass.

 Legacy

 Between 1904 and 1954, D'Ascenzo Studios completed more than 7,800 stained glass windows.

-The "Doubting Thomas" door at Christ Church Cranbrook in Bloomfield Hills, Michigan features a tiny bas-relief portrait of D'Ascenzo as a medieval craftsman.
-Wood carver Johannes Kirchmayer carved images of the various artisans who worked on the church.
+The "Doubting Thomas" door at Christ Church Cranbrook in Bloomfield Hills, Michigan features a tiny bas-relief portrait of Nicola D'Ascenzo as a medieval craftsman.
+Wood carver Johannes Kirchmayer carved portraits of the artisans who worked on the church.

-D'Ascenzo, his wife Myrtle G. D'Ascenzo (1864–1954), and son Nicola Goodwin D'Ascenzo (1905–1958) are buried in the churchyard at Washington Memorial Chapel in Valley Forge, Pennsylvania.

-The business records of D'Ascenzo Studios and sketches of many of its works are in the collection of the Athenaeum of Philadelphia.
+The business records of D'Ascenzo Studios, including sketches of many of its windows and other works, are in the collection of the Athenaeum of Philadelphia.
 Paintings by D'Ascenzo occasionally appear at auction.